Sigmmma/Vulpes/docs/readme.md

 where another mod edits the code we need so we don't have an unreported error.
 And we instead just fail and log that the signature wasn't found, because the code was in a way unsafe.

+## Why pragma pack(push, 1)
+The rationale is that compiler repacking can't screw our structs.
+It has happened before.
+Most compilers tend to pack by the size of the biggest value in the table.
+Like if I add a double then everything that was supposed to be 4 aligned is now screwed up, our size assertions fail.
+(They're there for that reason.)

+This also makes the structures easier to align with the actual memory.
+Because packing really is just weird if not 1:1 like this.

+We don't ever do this for our own structs though.
+Only for structs that we read from the game.